 The most common forms of massage used in complementary medicine include:

 - Swedish massage.
-Therapists use their hands to move muscles and joints with long, gliding strokes, tapping movements, friction (made by moving hands quickly) and kneading.
-Massage oils may be used, so be sure to tell the therapist about any allergies or sensitivities to ingredients that your child may have.
+Therapists use their hands to move muscles and joints with long, gliding strokes, tapping movements, friction (made by moving hands quickly), and kneading.
+Massage oils may be used, so tell the therapist about any allergies or sensitivities your child has.

 - Deep-tissue massage.
-Many of the same techniques are used as in Swedish massage, only therapists apply more pressure to specific areas, concentrating on the deeper layers of muscles and connective tissue.
+Many of the same techniques are used as in Swedish massage, but therapists apply more pressure to specific areas, concentrating on the deeper layers of muscles and connective tissue.

 - Trigger-point massage.
-Like deep-tissue massage, this technique massages deeper layers of tissue, focusing on what therapists call trigger points ("knots") within the connective tissue or muscles that are usually painful when pressed.
+Like deep-tissue massage, this technique massages deeper layers of tissue, focusing on what therapists call trigger points ("knots") within the or muscles that usually feel painful when pressed.

-Many hospitals have massage therapists on hand to offer massages to both patients and their family members, so find out if massage therapy is offered at your hospital.
+Many hospitals have massage therapists to offer massages to both patients and their family members, so find out if massage therapy is offered at your hospital.

 These are just a few of the many methods designed to help patients and families cope with pain and anxiety.
 Many people find that yoga, stretching, or light, gentle exercise also helps to quiet the mind and soothe the body.

-To learn more about relaxation techniques, talk to your child's health care team.
+To learn more about relaxation techniques, talk to your child's doctor.